AEXIU/Cat-And-Dog-Detection/README.md

-# Cat-And-Dog-Detection
+# Multiclass-image-classification
-cat and dog classification and detection using Machine Learning by Ashish Baviskar And Rutuja Bhutada
+Multiclass image classification using Machine Learning by Ashish Baviskar And Rutuja Bhutada